 Caliel is a premedical student majoring in Neuroscience with potential minors in Biotechnology, Chemistry, and Psychology.
 His interests include playing guitar, basketball, and reading the Bible.
 He has not been tasked with an official research assignment just yet, but is very interested in the research questions: How do neuronal circuits form in the developing brain? (mGluR5, synaptic plasticity, the endogenous cannabinoid system) and how is a healthy brain maintained and what causes neurons to die?
 (NMNAT2, therapeutic interventions).
 He hopes to understand the brain's ability to grow, reform, and what can help improve these stages.

 Former Lab Members

 Honorary Lab Members

-Misty and Jana are the core administrators for the Gill Center and, with their invaluable assistance, have made the research of the all of the Gill Center laboratories possible.
+Trisha and Jana are the core administrators for the Gill Center and, with their invaluable assistance, have made the research of the all of the Gill Center laboratories possible.